lexcomber/GW-ENLR/README.md

 # GW-ENLR: Geographically weighted elastic net logistic regression - code and data
-This analysis is described in a paper soon to be submitted.
-The code and data are all described in the file `Comber_Harris_GW-ENLR_code.R`.
-Some of the file paths (`setwd()`) will have to be changed to reflect your local directory.
+The code and data are all described in the file `Comber_Harris_GW-ENLR_code_simulation.R`.
+To run the simulation data you will need to download the zip file from this repository and unzip the files to a directory fo your chaoice.
+This shoudl then be set as the working directory in R using the `setwd()` function.

 Please contact Lex Comber [a.comber@leeds.ac.uk](a.comber@leeds.ac.uk) if you have any questions.